BackofenLab/RBPBench/src/docs/webserver_tutorial.md

 #### PUM1 example

-In the first example, we select `PUM1.k562_eclip.clipper_idr.bed` from the history as *Genomic regions BED file*, the built-in human genome hg38 as reference genome (*Select built-in genome sequence* -> *Human Dec.
+In the first example, we select eCLIP peak regions for the RBP PUM1 (`PUM1.k562_eclip.clipper_idr.bed`) from the history as *Genomic regions BED file*, the built-in human genome hg38 as reference genome (*Select built-in genome sequence* -> *Human Dec.
 2013 (GRCh38/hg38) (hg38)*), and for search (*Select RBPs*) the following RBPs: `PUM1`, `PUM2`, `RBFOX2`.
 Moreover, to add genomic region annotations, we go to *HTML report options*